apache/commons-math/src/test/R/README.txt

 at an R prompt.
 Poking about in the test case files and the online docs should bring you up to speed fairly quickly.
 Here are some basic things to get you started.
-I should note at this point that I by no means an expert R programmer, so some things may not be implemented in the the nicest way.
+I should note at this point that I am by no means an expert R programmer, so some things may not be implemented in the the nicest way.
 Comments / suggestions for improvement are welcome!